dehre/esp32-envi-sensor/README.md

 In addition:

-- the module `ble_manager` takes care of setting up the BLE server and updating the temperature and humidity GATT characteristics
+- the module `ble` takes care of setting up the BLE server and updating the temperature and humidity GATT characteristics

 - the module `lcd_manager` takes care of rendering appropriate view on the Nokia 5110 display